kilohealth/rn-fitness-tracker/docs/docs/fundamentals/getting-started.md

 9. The **Signing-certificate fingerprint** generation command must be pointed to your app release / staging keystore file.

 10. Save and submit everything.
-If you haven't got your google services config inside your app - download your `google-services.json` file from [firebase console](https://console.firebase.google.com) and place it inside `android/app` directory within your project.
+If you haven't got your google services config inside your app - download your `google-services.json` file from [Firebase console](https://console.firebase.google.com) and place it inside `android/app` directory within your project.